At the halfway stage of the season, RB Leipzig sit top of the Bundesliga and appear on course to secure a first Meisterschale in the club's history.

 1) The Nagelsmann factor

-Nagelsmann became the youngest permanent head coach in Bundesliga history when he took charge of Hoffenheim at the age of 28, and he somehow saved them from relegation before guiding them to back-to-back top-four finishes.
-He led the Sinsheim club into the UEFA Champions League for the first time in their history as well, and the obvious next step for him is to win some silverware.
+Upon taking the reins of the first team, he somehow saved them from relegation before guiding them to back-to-back top-four finishes.
+He also led the Sinsheim club into the UEFA Champions League for the first time in their history, and the obvious next step for him is to win some silverware.

-The 32-year-old responded positively to Rangnick’s suggestion that he should be targeting titles with Leipzig, and more recently he said that his new club were “already in a position to challenge Bayern.”
+Now 32, Nagelsmann responded positively to Rangnick’s suggestion that he should be targeting titles with Leipzig, and more recently he said that his new club were “already in a position to challenge Bayern.”

 Watch: Nagelsmann, a revolutionary coach

-3) They weren’t that far away last season
+4) They weren’t that far away last season

 While all the attention last year was on whether Dortmund could hold on to pip Bayern to the title, Leipzig flew under the radar to finish a comfortable third.
-Quietly impressive, Ragnick's men were only 12 points behind Bayern and 10 behind Dortmund in the end.
+Quietly impressive, Ragnick's men were only 12 points behind Bayern and 10 off Dortmund in the end.
 They might even have been closer had they not – with a Champions League place already secured – eased off to pick up just two points from nine in their last three games.

 This is a club, after all, who are no strangers to the Bundesliga's upper echelons, having claimed a stunning second place in their maiden top-flight campaign under Ralph Hasenhüttl in 2016/17.
 Nagelsmann is now hoping to provide the X-factor that will make them German champions for the very first time.